scriptrdotio/eurotech_simpleapp/documentation/understanding_the_code.md

 # Understanding the application's code

+This section describes in details the code of the application.
+Since the code itself is commented it should be self explanatory.
+Therefore, you can skip reading this document and get back to it in case you need clarifications.

+- Structure of the application
-- Ingesting the device messages
+- Ingesting the device messages (events)
-- Persisting the data
+- Persisting the events
-- Reading the persisted data
+- Reading the persisted events
 - Publishing updates to the dashboard
 - Building the dashboard

+## Structure of the application

+The application is decomposed in three layers:

+- /view: it contains the dashboard script.
+The dashboard invokes the scripts in the /api layer
+- /api: it defines a simple API layer on top of the - simple - logic of the application and contains 3 simple scripts that implement API operation (getLatestData, getHistoricalData and inject)
+- /entities: it contains scripts that implement the logic of the application.

-## Ingesting the device messages
+## Ingesting the device messages (events)

 The **/api/inject** script automatically receives the mqtt messages that are published by the devices and broadcast by Everyware: